 Whiteboards are great for getting a bird’s eye view of your projects, tasks, and your team’s #workflow.

 Managing docs inside any of these apps work pretty well.

-Notion goes the same way, talking about docs, although we don’t see it as such a powerful project management tool.
+Notion goes the same way, talking about docs, although I don’t see it as such a powerful project management tool.
 It’s a powerful database management app.